flashintv/funkyFriday-Menu/README.md

-# Funky Friday GUI
+# Information about the menu
-small project made by mefor the game Funky Friday on Roblox gonna update it later but for now its gonna be like this it works fine but ok
+Small project made by me (Grizzle) for the game Funky Friday on Roblox

-you can do funny things with it such as bypassing the tag limit and also there's an auto solo match toggle, that will automatically trigger a solo match even in public funky friday lobbies
+You can do funny things with it such as bypassing the tag limit, and also there's an auto solo match toggle, that will automatically trigger a solo match even in public Funky Friday lobbies.

-you can use literally almost any lua executor to use this - but some features may not work like Auto-Solo Match or Rainbow Tag
+You can use literally almost any lua executor to use this, but some features may not work like Auto-Solo Match or Rainbow Tag.

-# COMMAND
+# Command
 ```lua
 loadstring(game:HttpGet(('https://raw.githubusercontent.com/flashintv/funkyFriday-Menu/main/main.lua'),true))()
 ```